 - Enable audit logging when using platforms such as Office 365

-- Ensure employee devices are hardened with the latest endpoint security
+- Ensure employee devices are protected with the latest endpoint security

 - Use DMARC and SPF to help identify email phishing attacks